UPDATE as of 9:10 a.m. on Friday, February 24, the Sidney Campus is closed. All three campuses are now closed for the day.

 To complete either loan entrance counseling or exit counseling, select an option:

 If you prefer to fill out and submit a paper loan application and Master Promissory Note, please contact the Financial Aid Office via e-mail or by calling (308) 635-6011.

 You may cancel all or part of your loan within 14 days of disbursement of your loan proceeds.
 Contact the Financial Aid Office if you wish to decline or change the amount of your student loans.
 Please be aware that if you receive additional awards that result in you exceeding your estimated cost of attendance, your loan amounts may be adjusted.
 Any adjustments to your aid will result in subsequent award notifications.

 Receipt of funds is contingent upon your continued eligibility for financial aid.
 Your eligibility for each program will be reconfirmed at the time of disbursement.

 Funds borrowed through student or parent loan programs must be repaid.
 For a quick reference guide outlining advice about managing student loan debt, repayment plans, consolidation loans, public service loan forgiveness, default, and dealing with financial difficulty, click here.

-Stafford and PLUS loan information is submitted to the National Student Loan Data System (NSLDS) and is accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
+Federal Direct and PLUS loan information is submitted to the National Student Loan Data System (NSLDS) and is accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
 Students can keep track of loan status and outstanding balances through the Financial Aid Review section of the National Student Loan Data System.

 Some FFEL loans have been assigned by the Department of Education to new servicers--FedLoan Servicing (PHEAA), Great Lakes Educational Loan Services, Nelnet, and Sallie Mae.
 Borrower contact information is available on this Loan Servicing Center page.